entando/entando-docs/vuepress/docs/next/docs/reference/databases.md

 The customer is therefore strongly advised to provide redundancy and clustering in the form of clustered storage.
-These database deployments do specify a restartPolicy of 'Always', so in the event of a non-corrupting failure, the database Pod should therefore restart in about 30 seconds.
-This by no means offers the features of a full database cluster, but may suffice for many scenarios.
+These database deployments do specify a restartPolicy of 'Always', so in the event of a non-corrupting failure, the database pod should therefore restart in about 30 seconds.
+This, by no means offers the features of a full database cluster, but may suffice for many scenarios.

 However, in more advanced use cases, such as the use of our CMS